Hellhound1/SPG2-Community-Rebalance/README.md

 3) Submit any changes you make to your fork.

-4) Create a pull request between the masters of both your fork, and this repository.
+4) Create a pull request between the master of your fork, and the <b>TESTING</b> branch of this repository.

 Enough commits (that don't corrupt files!) and you'll be given contributer status.